Up (film series): Charles

-Charles Furneaux did not get into Oxford, saying in 21 he was glad to have avoided the "prep school–Marlborough–Oxbridge conveyor belt" by going to Durham University instead; however, he later attended Oxford as a post-graduate student.
+Charles Furneaux was one of the three boys from the same Kensington pre-preparatory school.
+He did not get into Oxford, saying in 21 he was glad to have avoided the "prep school–Marlborough–Oxbridge conveyor belt" by going to Durham University instead; however, he later attended Oxford as a postgraduate student.
 Charles has worked in journalism in varying capacities over the years, including as a producer for the BBC, and in the making of documentary films, including Touching the Void.
-When contacted to appear in 28, Charles declined; a subsequent phone conversation during which Apted, by his own admission, "went berserk", destroyed the relationship to the degree that Charles has refused to participate in all subsequent films, and even attempted to force Granada to remove archive images of him from the films in which he did not appear.
+When contacted to appear in 28, Charles declined; a subsequent phone conversation during which Apted, by his own admission, "went berserk", destroyed the relationship to the degree that Charles had refused to participate in all of Apted's subsequent films, and even attempted to force Granada to remove archive images of him from the films in which he did not appear.

 During an on-stage interview at London's National Film Theatre in December 2005, Apted alleged that Charles had attempted to sue him when he refused to remove Charles from the archive sequences in 49.
 Apted also commented on the irony that as a documentary maker himself, Charles was the only one who refused to continue.

 By the time of 63, all references to Charles have been removed save for fleeting glimpses of joint shots with Andrew and John.
+However, he contributed to 70, though he did not appear on camera and provided photographs of himself in which his face was "deliberately obscured".

 John

-John Brisby KC, who was vocal on politics by 14, attended Oxford and became a barrister.
-He married Claire, the daughter of Sir Donald Logan, a former ambassador to Bulgaria.
+John Brisby was one of the three boys from the same Kensington pre-preparatory school.
+He was vocal about politics by the age of 14, attended Oxford and became a barrister.
+He married Claire, the daughter of Donald Logan, a former ambassador to Bulgaria.
 Brisby devotes himself to charities related to Bulgaria, and hopes to reclaim family land there that had been nationalised.
 He is a great-great-grandson of the first Prime Minister of Bulgaria, Todor Burmov.

 Brisby said in 35 that he only does the films to give more publicity to his chosen charities.
 In 56, he criticised Apted's decision to originally portray him as part of the "privileged upper class".
 He disclosed that his father had died when he was 9 and his mother worked to put him through elite private schools; he had attended Oxford on a scholarship.
 In 56, he remains a litigator who feels very blessed in almost all aspects of his life.
 In 63, he refers to the series as a "poison pill" but also says he sees that it has value.
+In 70, he reveals that his interviews from 35 onwards had not been conducted by Apted, which had been a condition for his return to the series.